 Charities Services have also changed the layout and requirements of the Annual Returns that each registered charity must complete within six months of balance date.
-As the Annual Return is most often document that Conference members would use, The Connexional Office would direct interested members of Conference to this page on the Charities Services website - Charities Services | New Forms Hub.
+As the Annual Return is the document most often used by Conference members, The Connexional Office would direct interested members of Conference to this page on the Charities Services website - Charities Services | New Forms Hub.